samus-io/tablab-steps/steps/3Ib7LnmLPy4eeZD8KTk7ZBo9Zp6SBSdDC6Q/en/README.md

 ### Considerations when restricting per IP address

-* In most scenarios, the web application is not directly exposed to the end client, as it is often located behind a load balancer or a security mechanism like a Web Application Firewall (WAF).
+* In most scenarios, the web application is not directly exposed to the end client, as it is often located behind a load balancer or a security mechanism like a web application firewall (WAF).
 * This could lead to the source IP address of the HTTP packets received by the application being the intermediary's IP, rather than the end client's.
 In such cases, headers like `X-Forwarded-For` may need to be used to provide the application with the client's real IP address:

   ```javascript
   console.log(req.headers["x-forwarded-for"]);
   ```

-* In order to adjust for this, when running an Express app behind a reverse proxy, the `trust proxy` application setting may be used to expose information provided by the reverse proxy in the Express endpoints as `req.ip`:
+* In order to adjust for this, when running an Express app behind a reverse proxy, the `trust proxy` application setting may be used to expose information provided by the reverse proxy in the Express endpoints (i.e., as `req.ip`):

   ```javascript
   app.set("trust proxy", 1); // Trust the first hop away from the application and extract the next IP as client's IP address